 On March 30, 2005, the Company issued \$300 million of 3.25% Convertible Senior Notes due 2025 ("Convertible Senior Notes") at 100% of the principal amount to certain qualified institutional buyers.
-The Company also incurred financing costs of approximately \$7.6 million which will be amortized over the life of the debt agreement.
+The Company also incurred financing costs of approximately \$8.1 million (included in other assets, net, in the accompanying condensed consolidated balance sheet) which will be amortized over the life of the debt agreement.
 The Convertible Senior Notes are convertible into cash and, if applicable, shares of the Company's common stock based on an initial conversion rate, subject to adjustment, of 15.56 shares of CDI common stock per \$1,000 of principal amount of the Convertible Senior Notes.
 This ratio results in an initial conversion price of approximately \$64.27 per share.
 The Company may redeem the Convertible Senior Notes on or after December 20, 2012.
 Beginning with the period commencing on December 20, 2012 to June 14, 2013 and for each six-month period thereafter, in addition to the stated interest rate of 3.25% per annum, the Company will pay contingent interest of 0.25% of the market value of the Convertible Senior Notes if, during specified testing periods, the average trading price of the Convertible Senior Notes exceeds 120% or more of the principal value.
 In addition, holders of the Convertible Senior Notes may require the Company to repurchase the notes at 100% of the principal amount on each of December 15, 2012, 2015, and 2020, and upon certain events.